sagemathinc/cocalc-howto/SageMathCell.md

 This tutorial guides you through installing SageMathCell on freshly released CoCalc compute servers.
 If you follow it, you will get a server close to public https://sagecell.sagemath.org but with possibility to tweak parameters, installed software, and access to it.

-As of November 24, 2023, SageMathCell deployment relies on LXC containers and BTRFS filesystem, so we will work outside of the usual Docker container closely intergrated with CoCalc.
+As of November 24, 2023, SageMathCell deployment relies on LXC containers and BTRFS filesystem, so we will work outside of the usual Docker container that is closely intergrated with CoCalc.
 This is likely to change in the future.

 ## Create and Add SSH Key

-In order to escape from the Docker container and become root on the actual compute server, we need to create an SSH key inside of CoCalc project and [add it to the list of project keys](https://doc.cocalc.com/project-settings.html?highlight=ssh+key#configuring-ssh-keys-for-a-single-project).
+In order to escape from the Docker container and become root on the actual compute server, we need to create an SSH key inside of the CoCalc project and [add it to the list of project keys](https://doc.cocalc.com/project-settings.html?highlight=ssh+key#configuring-ssh-keys-for-a-single-project).

 ## Create a Compute Server

-The most important parameter is the disk size, 150GB should be sufficient and with this size "Standard (HDD) disk" should work fine.
+The most important parameter is the disk size; 150GB should be sufficient and with this size the more affordable "Standard \(HDD\) disk" should work fine.
 The basic "Python" image will work for us as well.
-As far as CPU and RAM goes, pick what you want - it may make sense to get a more powerful machine while you build your server and then drop it down to something like 4 CPU cores and 16GB RAM:
+As far as CPU and RAM goes, pick what you want \- it may make sense to get a more powerful machine while you build your server and then drop it down to something like 4 vCPU's and 16GB RAM later:

 ![](.SageMathCell.md.upload/paste-0.394184525012494)